The Ultimate Guide to Hiring Virtual Assistants in 2026

 • Provides backup assistants

-The IT security issue previously mentioned is also covered—the managed service provider does background checks and supplies secure computers, networks, and facilities.
+The IT security issue previously mentioned is also addressed—the managed service provider conducts background checks and provides secure computers, networks, and facilities.

-Managed VA services typically work on a monthly retainer where you pay for a certain number of monthly hours.
-They are not ideal for occasional projects like a quarterly report or creative projects requiring fresh design, writing, or graphic design-intensive projects.
+Managed VA services usually operate on a monthly retainer for a set number of hours, making them unsuitable for occasional projects like quarterly reports or creative work needing fresh design, writing, or intense graphic design.

 Hire Virtual Assistants to Provide Productivity and Efficiency